Clear APIs boost enterprise marketing automation tools

 enterprise marketing automation tools

-Data contract design for high-fidelity scoring signals
+Data contract design for calendar entities and meeting events

 • Attribution: persist UTM fields, original_source, latest_source, and campaign_id on both contact and activity.